 An objective can be anything from a stand-alone marker to a building.
 The important thing is that it’s clearly defined.
 You and your opponent will roll off and the winner places the first objective.
 For an encounter fight, you will need to have at least 1 objective in each deployment zone and one between the two zones.
 If this is an aggressor mission place the objectives in your opponent’s zone.

 Rules of Engagement (Optional)

 A feature of most modern conflicts is the lack of “all out” war.
 In order to simulate this, at the beginning of the game, roll to see what sort of restrictions are on the table.

 - You must have positive ID on enemy forces prior to engaging (LOS and a Leadership test)

 - You may not assault into a religious building

 3 – 4 Moderate

-- Ground commander can order strikes without taking a penalty to leadership test.
+- Ground commander can order strikes without taking a leadership test.

 - Ground commander can order a strike on a building provided his forces are receiving sustained fire (more than one turn) from the building